svenbergner/svenbergner/README.md

 - 🎸 I play guitar

 ## My dotfiles
-If you are interested my [Dotfiles](https://github.com/svenbergner/dotfiles).
+If you are interested in my [Dotfiles](https://github.com/svenbergner/dotfiles).

 ## My Homepage
 You can find my private homepage under [LinuxTaskForce](http://www.linuxtaskforce.de).
 It's really outdated and needs a lot of work.